 Tell your students that it is okay to have short conversations about the thing they have in common, the goal of the activity is to try to talk to most of the people in the class so they need to keep moving and talking to new people.

 This is an activity that requires nothing in the way of preparation or materials, so keep it in the back of your mind in case of emergency in one of your higher level classes.

-There are dozens of top-quality ESL activities and games to cover a wide range of skills including speaking, writing, listening, reading, warm-ups, vocab, etc. It’s lesson planning made easy, guaranteed.
-J
+There are dozens of top-quality ESL activities and games to cover a wide range of skills including speaking, writing, listening, reading, warm-ups, vocabulary, etc. It’s lesson planning made easy, guaranteed.